Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-The Gumbel-Softmax Straight-Through (GS-ST) estimator~\citep{jang2017categorical,maddison2017discrete} is based on the Gumbel--max trick, which provides a reparameterized representation of sampling from a categorical distribution~\citep{gumbel1954statistical}.
-A sample is obtained by drawing independent random variables $g_i$ from a standard Gumbel distribution with probability density function $\exp\left[-g_i - {\rm e}^{-g_i} \right]$, and evaluating {\fontsize{9.5}{11}\selectfont
+\paragraph*{Gumbel-Softmax Straight-Through Estimator.} The Gumbel-Softmax Straight-Through (GS-ST) estimator~\citep{jang2017categorical,maddison2017discrete} is based on the Gumbel--max trick, which provides a reparameterized representation of sampling from a categorical distribution~\citep{gumbel1954statistical}.
+A sample of a categorical random variable is obtained by drawing independent random variables $g_i$ from a standard Gumbel distribution with probability density function $\exp\left[-g_i - {\rm e}^{-g_i} \right]$, and evaluating {\fontsize{9.5}{11}\selectfont

-} Thus, $X$ denotes a one-hot vector which is one only for the sampled category~$I=i$ and zero otherwise.
-Equivalently, this can be written as

-Since the components of~$X$ take discrete values, gradients with respect to the parameters $\theta$ cannot be evaluated directly.
-To obtain a differentiable approximation, $X_i$ is approximated by a Fermi function,
+} Thus, $X$ denotes a vector that is equal to one only for the sampled category~$I = i$ and zero otherwise, a representation commonly referred to as one-hot encoding~\citep{harris2012digital, zheng2018feature}.
+Since the components of~$X$ have discrete values, gradients with respect to the parameters $\theta$ cannot be evaluated directly.
+To obtain a differentiable expression, $X_i$ is approximated as a `softmax' function

-where the second line rewrites the expression in the softmax form commonly used in machine learning. $X_i^{\rm relaxed}$~approaches one when the noisy logit $\log p(I=i)+g_i$ is larger than all other noisy logits, and zero when it is sufficiently smaller, with the sharpness of the crossover controlled by the temperature~$\tau$.
-Based on $X_i^{\rm relaxed}$, we define the GS-ST gradient estimator for the $i$th component,
+which, from a statistical physics perspective, can be regarded as a canonical probability distribution with temperature $\tau$ (the denominator then corresponds to the partition function). $X_i^{\rm relaxed}$~approaches one when the noisy log-likelihood $\log p(I=i)+g_i$ \looseness=-1 is larger than all other noisy log-likelihood values, and zero when it is sufficiently smaller, with the sharpness of the crossover controlled by the temperature~$\tau$.
+Using $X_i^{\rm relaxed}$, the GS-ST gradient estimator for the $i$th component is defined as